 While shampoo washes away the dirt and grime, conditioner is aimed to moisturise your hair and leave it feeling soft and silky, which makes its effectiveness a big factor in which brand you end up using in the shower.
 If our ratings are of any indication, there is plenty of choice in the market, making it easy to switch if one brand doesn’t cut it.

 Getting good value for money is important, particularly if you’re washing your hair multiple times a week.
-Our survey found that 24% of consumers use a specific type of conditioner for their hair type, while 12% use a specific type for coloured hair, which might have an additional cost.
-Only one in ten (9%) said they buy the cheapest brand of conditioner.
+With 26% of people surveyed using a specific type of conditioner for their hair type, much like the 15% who buy a product suited for coloured hair or try to purchase products with certain ingredients (16%) ─ and all of this might come at an extra cost.
+Only one in ten (10%) said they buy the cheapest brand of conditioner.
 That isn’t to say that cheap brands are a flop, but it’s something you might like to keep in mind.

 Don’t you just love the smell of fresh mint or green tea and cucumber?
 Perhaps coconut and lime?
-If not, never fear as each brand boasts a wide range of flavours to tickle your nose buds and make the hair wash experience that much better.
-While a scent doesn’t affect the end result of your hair, it might help keep you smelling fresh throughout the day.
+If not, there’s still a wide range of other flavours to tickle your nose buds and make the hair wash experience that much better.
+While scent doesn’t affect the end result of your hair, it might help keep you smelling fresh throughout the day.

 Last but not least – packaging design.
 While it might not be the most important factor, it’s one that can make you buy one brand over another.
 Maybe it’s in your favourite colour or it has an easy to hold and pour bottle design.
-All of this can certainly help with your hair washing routine, and in turn make you stick to that brand.
-One in four (28%) Aussies always buy the same brand of conditioner and maybe, for some, it’s because of the packaging design.
+This might end up making it your go-to, which might partly explain why 36% of those we surveyed buy the same brand of conditioner.
+Alternatively, almost a fifth (17%) try to buy ethical conditioner brands.
+In these cases, the company’s values around using cruelty-free or natural ingredients, for example, typically extend to what’s both in and outside the bottle.

 The conditioner you buy will ultimately come down to your hair type and budget.
 Beautiful hair is not always easy to achieve, but perhaps switching brands might help, as while one product might work wonders for a particular hair type it might not do the same job for someone else.
 A conditioner that leaves your hair feeling soft is its primary goal, so if you’re not happy with what you’re using, there’s plenty of options out there if our ratings are of any indication.
 We hope you’ve found this guide helpful and will finally see the end of bad hair days!